 Understanding how the ICBC determines what to pay an injured person can help you during the process of filing your own claim for injury benefits following an accident.
-An ICBC lawyer at Preszler Law Firm can advise you of your rights, give you an honest assessment of the money value of your claim, and help you to pursue the full amount of compensation that you are entitled to receive under the law.
+An ICBC lawyer at Preszler Injury Lawyers can advise you of your rights, give you an honest assessment of the money value of your claim, and help you to pursue the full amount of compensation that you are entitled to receive under the law.

 What Kinds of Losses Does the ICBC Consider?